eichtuou/research/README.md

 molecule just to show you the capabilities of my scripts.
 All the scripts I developed during my Ph.D. are based on the DHP system and provide real data examples.

+Every script has a description inside that explains what the code does and how to run it.

 Thanks for reading all that!
 And if somehow you find these useful and use them in your publications/reserach please credit me as: Jessica M. González-Delgado